 Some authors would have placed the random error e on the left side of (1.1b) as a positive term.
 This is perhaps both a matter of convention and a matter of view point.
 Adding e to the left side says that an observation plus its random error is equal to some function of the unknown variables.
 We prefer to say that an observation minus its random error is equal to the function.
-Our convention seems to be predominant in the current literature, whereas the other convention shows up mostly in older publications.
-Besides being a matter of convention, we argue that it is more appealing mathematically to add the random error term e to the right side, because it makes the equation consistent in that an expression with random properties on the left then equals an expression with random properties on the right.
+Our convention seems to be predominant in the current literature, whereas the other convention, we argue that it is more appealing mathematically to add the random error term e to the right side, because it makes the equation consistent in that an expression with random properties on the left then equals an expression with random properties on the right.